JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Our Proposed Model:

-A more pinpoint overview of {\m} can be seen in Figure \ref{fig:model_overview}. {\m} learns topological embeddings of the input job title using the state-of-the-art hyperbolic graph representations learning.
-To learn the input job title's semantic embeddings, {\m} adopts the well-known pretrained BERT.
-To obtain the syntactic embeddings of the input job title, {\m} encodes a dense embedding vector with the size of the number of standard job titles, and each element in the vector is the string-based similarity score between the input job title and the corresponding standard job title.
-Next, we propose a multi-aspect co-attention that assigns attentive scores for the three multi-aspect embeddings.
-We also propose a reasoning-based module in {\m} to collaboratively reason multi-aspect embeddings in a reasoning space.
-Then, {\m} fuses all output embeddings and produce \emph{top-n} mapping standard job titles for the input job title as outputs.
-We describe {\m} in details as follows.
+Figure \ref{fig:model_overview} provides a more detailed overview of {\ours}.
+To learn the graph embeddings of the input job title, {\ours} employ the state-of-the-art hyperbolic graph representation learning.
+To learn the semantic embeddings of the input job title, {\ours} use the well-known pretrained BERT.
+To obtain the syntactic embeddings of the input job title, {\ours} encodes a dense embedding vector with a size equal to the number of standard job titles.
+Each element in the vector represents the string-based similarity score between the input job title and the corresponding standard job title.
+Next, we propose a multi-aspect co-attention mechanism that assigns attention scores to the three multi-aspect embeddings.
+We also introduce a reasoning-based module in {\ours} that collaboratively reasons the multi-aspect embeddings in a reasoning space.
+Finally, {\ours} fuses all the output embeddings to produce the \emph{top-n} mapping normalized job titles for the input job title as outputs.
+We provide a detailed description of {\ours} in the following subsections.